MANISANKARDIVI/Assignment/README.md

 Step 2: Check if Node.js is installed on your computer, if not then install it

-## Install Docker in centOS / RedHat
+## Install Docker in CentOS / RedHat
 ```bash
 sudo yum update -y